CU Boulder and members of the Canvas community have begun to develop enhancements designed to expand existing Canvas functionality.

-All Canvas enhancements listed below have been reviewed and approved by the IT Security Office.
-While there are links to additional scripts online and throughout the Canvas community, the list below has been reviewed and approved by the IT Security Office.
-If you have a script that you would like added to this list, please contact us at firstname.lastname@example.org.
+All Canvas enhancements listed below have been reviewed and approved by the Office of Information Security (OIS).
+While there are links to additional scripts online and throughout the Canvas community, the list below has been reviewed and approved by the Office of Information Security (OIS).
+If you have a script that you would like added to this list, please contact us at email@example.com.

 This browser enhancement allows instructors to post assignment comments in bulk from a spreadsheet.
 This tool will post all the comments just as if you’d added them to Canvas yourself, only without all the extra clicks.

 To use, first install TamperMonkey using your preferred browser, and then visit the Comments Importer source page .
 TamperMonkey will detect that you are trying to install this script and open an information panel.
 Click “Install” to proceed.

 Once installed, visit the Grades area of your Canvas course and look for where it says “Import Comments.”
 Here is where you will upload your import file.

 - Start by exporting your gradebook.
 Look at the top of the Grades screen for an “Export” button or an “Actions” menu.

 - Delete all columns except the SIS User ID column and whichever assignment columns you wish to post comments for (you can’t post to any “read-only” columns, so make sure you delete these).

 - Delete any filler rows between the first header row and the list of students, like the “Points Possible” row.

 - Replace the scores listed with the comments you wish to post for each student and assignment.
 Leave a cell blank if you do not wish to post a comment there.